-5 Tools to Prepare for EMDR Therapy in NYC
+5 EMDR Tools to Prepare for Online EMDR Treatment - NYC + Beyond

-Prepare your mind and body for EMDR therapy in NYC
+Prepare your mind and body with these EMDR tools for therapy in NYC

-Before you embark on any reprocessing of traumatic memories, it’s important to start with preparation, ensuring that your nervous system is ready for the work ahead.
+Before you embark on any reprocessing of traumatic memories, it’s important to start with preparation, learning the EMDR tools necessary to ensure that your nervous system is ready for the work ahead.

 01. Use Polyvagal Theory to Track the Nervous System